jamesroutley/routley.io/content/posts/learning-rust-01.md

 ---
 aliases:
   - /tech/2018/06/23/learning-rust-01
-date: '2018-06-23'
+date: "2018-06-23"
 layout: post
-title: 'Learning Rust 01: a pwd clone'
+title: "Learning Rust 01: a pwd clone"
 ---

-*I'm learning Rust, and documenting the process.
-These posts are my notes - they're not guaranteed to be useful, interesting or correct!*
+_I'm learning Rust, and documenting the process.
+These posts are my notes - they're not guaranteed to be useful, interesting or correct!_

 In this post, I'm writing my first Rust program.
 It's a simplified clone of the Unix tool `pwd`, which prints out the current directory.
 I'm calling it `rpwd`.